AdobeDocs/experience-platform.en/help/query-service/essential-concepts/dataset-statistics.md

 The console output does not display the statistics in response to the analyze table compute statistics command.
 Instead, the console will display `SUCCESSFULLY COMPLETED` followed by a universally unique identifier or an alias name.
 See the section on [alias names](#alias-name) for more details.

-To see the output you must use the `SHOW STATISTICS` command.
+To see the output, you must use the `SHOW STATISTICS` command.
 Instructions on [how to show the statistics](#show-statistics) are provided later in the document.

 ## Limit the included columns {#limit-included-columns}